AICorpGlobal/Training/Onboarding/Readme.md

 	- [github](https://github.com/apps/desktop)
 	- [wps](https://www.wps.com/)

-- Get to know the team and facilities
-- Get Introduction to the Products and Businesses
 - Refresh tool stacks and knowledge
 	- Github
 	- Markdown

+- Get to know the team and facilities
+- Get Introduction to the Products and Businesses, one of the team member will guide you through
 - Learn Values and Principles at work, go through
 	- [[EmployeeHandbook]]
 	- [[Workplace-Ethics-and-Employee-Productivi.pptx]]